pavel-paulau/rollercoaster/README.md

 > go build
 ```

-How you should be able to run it from the command line:
+Now you should be able to run it from the command line:

 ```
 > ./rollercoaster